Bardolph-Automation-Inc/bardolph/docs/language.rst

     hue 165 saturation 100 brightness 50 kelvin 2700 set all

 Note that with raw units, `time` and `duration` are rounded to an integer number of milliseconds.
-With logical units, `time` and `duration` are treated as a floating-point quantity of seconds.
+With logical or RGB units, `time` and `duration` are treated as a floating-point number of seconds.

 There's no limit to the precision of the floating-point value, but because it will be converted to milliseconds, any digits more than 3 places to the right